MLRichter/receptive_field_analysis_toolbox/README.md

 Let's take for example the ResNet architecture, which is a very popular CNN-model.
 We want to train ResNet18 on ResizedImageNet16, which has a 16 pixel input resolution.
-When we apply Receptive Field Analysis, we can see that most convolutional layer will in fact not contribute to the inference process (unproductive layers marked red, probable unproductive layers marked orange):
+When we apply Receptive Field Analysis, we can see that most convolutional layers will in fact not contribute to the inference process (unproductive layers marked red, probable unproductive layers marked orange):

 ![resnet18.PNG](https://github.com/MLRichter/receptive_field_analysis_toolbox/blob/main/images/resnet18.png?raw=true)

-We can clearly see that most of the network will not contribute anything useful to the quality of the output, since their receptive field sizes war way to large.
+We can clearly see that most of the network's layers will not contribute anything useful to the quality of the output, since their receptive field sizes are too large.

 From here on we have multiple ways of optimizing the setup.
 Of course, we can simply increase the resolution, to involve more layers in the inference process, but that is usually very expensive from a computational point of view.
 In the first scenario, we are not interested in increasing the predictive performance of the model, we simply want to save computational resources.
-We reduce the kernel size of the first layer to $3 \times 3$ from $7 \times 7$.
+We reduce the kernel size of the first layer to 3x3 from 7x7.
 This change allows the first three building blocks to contribute more to the quality of the prediction, since no layer is predicted to be unproductive.
 We then simply replace the remaining building blocks with a simple output head.